 "If an employee is uploading a client brief or internal spreadsheet to an external web tool to save thirty minutes of formatting, they are casually publishing protected intellectual property to a third-party server."

 Attempts to block these cloud services at the network firewall level often lead to employee frustration, driving users to seek workarounds on personal devices.
-The only sustainable path forward is to provide employees with identical or superior automated capabilities that run 100% locally on their hardware.
+A more sustainable path is to provide employees with useful automated capabilities that run locally on their hardware.

 1. The Exposure Vector of Cloud-Based Data Processing